 Here are some of the best tips for catching lots of brook trout on your next fishing trip:

-• Let the bear win.
+- Let the bear win.
 Spawning trout are a major source of food for grizzly and brown bears in some remote woodland areas of North America, and it probably doesn’t need to be said, but if you see bears fishing a trout spawning area or a bear advances on your fishing spot, vacate the premises.
 Nobody needs to catch brook trout that bad.

-• Trout should be conserved in the fall.
+- Trout should be conserved in the fall.
 While trout can be caught in the fall due to cooler temperatures, they should usually be left alone during spawning season to repopulate the brooks and streams with more trout.

-• Trout can be caught during winter.
+Trout can also be harder to catch during this season outside of spawning areas because falling leaves make them less sensitive to drifting lures. - Trout can be caught during winter.
 Their behavior slows down significantly in the winter, but jigging trout from an ice hole can prove to be a successful hunting trip.
 Trout do not hibernate and must continue to feed throughout the season, and prey is much less abundant during the winter.

-• Take a hike.
+- Take a hike.
 It’s often easier to find areas of a stream or river that receive less pressure from anglers if you’re willing to travel a little deeper into the woods than the average fisherman.
 Chances are if you’re in an area where you can see or have seen other people fishing, you should move along to find a better spot.

-• Juvenile trout are a great wild caught camping supper and can be cooked whole.
+- Juvenile trout are a great wild caught camping supper and can be cooked whole.
 A creel full of small trout makes for a great dinner in the woods.
 Just skewer the trout whole on a cleaned stick or metal skewer and grill it over the fire.
 Be sure to tuck away some lemon pepper seasoning or other spices into your camping gear for extra zing.

 Brook Trout Fishing in Small Streams is an American Angler’s Dream